collinhover/impactplusplus/README.md

 * `getPlayer` will no longer search for player by class unless `canSearchForPlayerByClass` is enabled (defaults to true)
 * `getPlayer` will no longer search for player by type unless `canSearchForPlayerByType` is enabled (defaults to true)
 * changed all instances of `respondInput` to `handleInput`
+* methods that get entities now account for whether an entity is `hidden`

 ```
 ig.CollisionMap